Fort Lee’s Welcome Center is adjacent to the Lee Gate, just off Route 36, named in honor of Major General Harry L. Dukes

 Fort Lee Va.
 23801

-Today, Dukes Welcome Center houses Physical Security, the DA Security Guards and the Visitor Information Office
+Today, the Dukes Welcome Center currently houses the Visitor Information Office and the offices of the Physical Security branch.

 ABOUT MAJOR GENERAL HARRY L. DUKES JR.